This page provides a general overview of VPC-native clusters in Google Kubernetes Engine (GKE).

 Default cluster network mode

-The following table lists the default cluster network mode for each cluster creation method.
+The following table lists the default cluster network mode for GKE cluster versions and cluster creation methods.

 IP address ranges for VPC-native clusters